avast/cactus/README.md

 ## Using Cactus in your own library

-Sometimes you need to wrap the Cactus parsing under the hood of your own library and be GPB-version-agnostic at the same time.
+Sometimes you need to wrap Cactus parsing under the hood of your own library and be GPB-version-agnostic at the same time.
 For example you could have method for parsing some event into a case class but the event is encoded in the GPB like this:
 ```scala
 import cats.syntax.either._